albamvv/learning/README.md

 These models are based on pre-trained T5 (Raffel et al., 2020) and have been fine-tuned to improve performance on over 1,000 additional tasks and to support multiple languages: https://huggingface.co/google/flan-t5-base#training-details

--Loads a tokenizer and model from the google/flan-t5-base checkpoint.
+- Loads a tokenizer and model from the google/flan-t5-base checkpoint.
--Tokenizes the same prompt.
+- Tokenizes the same prompt.
--Generates text based on fine-tuned knowledge (e.g., question answering).
+- Generates text based on fine-tuned knowledge (e.g., question answering).
--Prints the generated output.
+- Prints the generated output.

 #### 3. Selection of a Fine-tuned LLM of 1 billion parameters